 Not involved in conversion, did not propagate sedition: Tough laws set for NGOs

-New Delhi, Sep 18: Every member of a NGO must now under oath, through an affidavit must certify that they have not been involved in diverting foreign funds or propagating sedition or advocating violent means.
+New Delhi, Sep 18: Every member of an NGO must now under oath, through an affidavit must certify that they have not been involved in diverting foreign funds or propagating sedition or advocating violent means.

 These are some of the new rules added by the government for NGOs wanting to receive foreign funds.

-It is also now mandatory for associations especially NGOs to file an affidavit declaring that its office bearers have not prosecuted or convicted for forced conversions and creating communal tensions in order to apply for permission or renewal of registration under the Foreign Contributions Act (FCRA).
+It is also now mandatory for associations especially NGOs file an affidavit declaring that its office bearers have not prosecuted or convicted for forced conversions and creating communal tensions in order to apply for permission or renewal of registration under the Foreign Contributions Act (FCRA).

 NGOs getting govt funds come under RTI says SC in historic verdict